RoseyKat/mcpy-compiler/README.md

 * Pretty fast.
 I tested the compiler on a personal project that has about 2000~ varying files, and compiled them all in about 5 seconds!

+* Convert jpeg and webp to png.
+The compiler will automatically convert jpeg and webp images to png!

 # Getting started
 Create a `config.json` file at the root directory of your project and set it up:
 <sub>Please note that the actual config cannot have comments, and the compiler will fail if you try run it with a commented config